Ander Barinaga-Rementeria

-Ander Barinaga-Rementeria Arano (born August 13, 1992, Bilbao, Spain) is a Spanish film, theater and television actor and film producer.
+Ander Barinaga-Rementeria Arano (born 13 August 1992, Bilbao, Spain) is a Spanish film, theater and television actor and film producer.

 Life and career

-He studied, trained and graduated in theatre, drama and acting (BA) in Ánima Eskola School of Drama with David Valdelvira, Marina Shimanskaya and Algis Arlauskas, training as a method actor, under the Stanislavsky-M.Chekhov-Grotowski-Vakhtangov methodology (Russian method), following the methodologies of the Russian classical school.
+He studied, trained and graduated in theatre, drama and acting (BA) in Ánima Eskola School of Drama with David Valdelvira, Marina Shimanskaya and Algis Arlauskas, training as a method actor, under the Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology (Russian method), following the methodologies of the Russian classical school.

 He got a bachelor's degree in audiovisual communication at the University of the Basque Country (UPV/EHU), specializing in multimedia production and realization.
 She later studied a master's degree in film industry management at the Carlos III University of Madrid.

 Since 2010, he has worked in more than a dozen theatrical productions and differente television series and films.
 He was a member of the theater group Eufrasia: Capital Teatral.
 She first came to prominence on the EITB Media television series Goenkale playing Jokin Odriozola (2010–2013).

 In 2008 he received the Buero Vallejo Award for the best actor in a theatrical/stage production, for the play Vivir será primero/Live will be first, directed by Txema Pérez and Alicia Gómez.

 He is also a film producer.
 He has worked as a film production teacher at different schools, including the Basque Country Film School.